kstenerud/streamux/README.md

 * Peer A: initiator accept
 * Peer A: reply ID 0

-In this example, Peer A was a little slow to respond, and Peer B went ahead with messaging after responding to Peer A's initiator message.
+In this example, Peer A was a little slow to respond, and Peer B went ahead with messaging after replying to Peer A's initiator message.
 Since Peer A eventually accepted the initiator message, everything is OK, and message 1 gets processed.

 #### Failure Flow